Oxnard Plain

 The high quality soils, adequate water supply, favorable climate, long growing season, and level topography are characteristic of the Oxnard Plain where the top cash crops are strawberries, raspberries, nursery stock and celery.
 Ventura County is one of the principal agricultural counties in the state and it is a significant component of the economy with a total annual crop value in the county of over $1.8 billion in 2014.
 There is strong public sentiment for retaining agricultural production, as reflected in the SOAR (Save Open Space and Agricultural Resources) initiatives that have been approved by voters.

-This plain has been formed chiefly by the deposition of sediments from Santa Clara River and Calleguas Creek.
+This plain has been formed chiefly by the deposition of sediments from the Santa Clara River and Calleguas Creek.
 This plain contained a series of marshes, salt flats, sloughs, and lagoons prior to the expansion of agriculture.
 The Santa Clara River is one of the largest river systems along the coast of Southern California and only one of two remaining river systems in the region that remain in their natural states.
 The Oxnard Plain faces the Santa Barbara Channel portion of the Southern California Bight, extending from the abrupt transition of the steep rocky shore at Point Mugu in the Santa Monica Mountains on the south to the Ventura River on the north.
 Prominent on the southeastern horizon are Conejo Mountain and Boney Peak.

 The Oxnard Plain contains a considerable petroleum reserve with several active oil fields – the Oxnard Oil Field, east of Oxnard, the West Montalvo Oil Field, along the coast south of the outlet of the Santa Clara River, and the Santa Clara Avenue Oil Field north of U.S. Highway 101 near El Rio.
 There are also several smaller abandoned oil fields.
 Oil facilities are interspersed with agricultural land uses both east and west of Oxnard.